Axelrod-Python/Axelrod/docs/reference/overview_of_strategies.rst

 The library also implements a generic LR-strategy as described in [this paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0077886).
 The Zero-Determinant strategies are all special cases.
+The library also contains a strategy called `ALLCorALLD` that results from setting :math:`phi=0` in the LR parameterization.

 Fool Me Once
 ^^^^^^^^^^^^